qiime2/dev-docs/source/publishing/tutorial.rst

 This first section instructs GitHub when to run this workflow.
 At the very least it needs to run on pushes to whatever the default branch is in your repository.
-For core distribution plugins, we like to also run the workflow any time a pull request is opened - this has the benefit of ensuring the conda package can successfully build, but won't actually deploy the changes to Library.
+For `Amplicon Distribution`_ plugins, we like to also run the workflow any time a pull request is opened - this has the benefit of ensuring the conda package can successfully build, but won't actually deploy the changes to Library.